grahamjenson/back-on-promise/README.md

 }
 ```

-This relationships would be defined using elasticbone as such,
+This relationships would be defined using BOP as such,

 ```
 class Tag extends Backbone.Model

 class Tags extends Backbone.Collection

-class Post extends Elasticbone.ElasticModel
+class Post extends BOP.BOPModel
   ...
   @has 'tags', Tags
 ```

-NOTE: Tag is not an ElasticModel as it is not a document in Elasticsearch.
+NOTE: Tag is not an BOPModel as it is not a document in BOPsearch.

-###has seperate ElasticModel relationship
+###has seperate BOPModel relationship

 ```
-class Posts extends Elasticbone.ElasticCollection
+class Posts extends BOP.BOPCollection
   fetch_query: -> {"query":{"field": {"author":"\"#{this.get('user').name}\""}}}

-class User extends Elasticbone.ElasticModel
+class User extends BOP.BOPModel
   ...
   @has 'posts', Posts, method: 'fetch'